Interleukin 17F: Clinical significance

 IL-17F is a proinflammatory cytokine associated with many diseases.
 It very often plays crucial role in autoimmune diseases.

 One of the diseases associated with IL-17F is psoriasis.
 Levels of IL-17F, as well as the levels of IL-17A, are increased in psoriatic skin and in synovial cells in psoriatic arthritis.
 IL-17F is capable of inducing cartilage matrix release and can inhibit the synthesis of new cartilage matrix.
 The monoclonal antibody bimekizumab against IL-17A and IL-17F is approved in Europe for the treatment of psoriasis; it may also be useful in the treatment of ankylosing spondylitis.

 IL-17F plays an important role in asthma and allergic airway inflammation.
 IL-17F has been well characterized both in vitro and in vivo to have a pro-inflammatory role in asthma.
 IL-17F was originally found in bronchoalveolar lavage cells from patients with allergic asthma upon ragweed allergen stimulation.
 The expression level of IL-17F correlates with the severity of the disease.
-Overexpression of this cytokine in the airway is associated with neutrophilia, secretion of many cytokines, increased airway activity and mucus hypersecretion.
+Overexpression of this cytokine in the airway is associated with neutrophilia, secretion of many cytokines, increased airway activity, and mucus hypersecretion.

 IL-17F is also involved in the pathogenesis of intestinal inflammation.
-Expression of IL-17F in colon is associated with inflammatory bowel disease, and this inducible IL-17F expression is significantly higher in Crohn's disease than in ulcerative colitis.
+Expression of IL-17F in the colon is associated with inflammatory bowel disease, and this inducible IL-17F expression is significantly higher in Crohn's disease than in ulcerative colitis.

 Increased expression of IL-17F is also found in neuronal inflammation—specifically, in active lesion sites in experimental autoimmune encephalitis, an animal model of multiple sclerosis.
 IL-17F together with IL-17A contributes to chronic inflammation.

-IL-17F may also be involved in tumorigenesis and associated with the tumor microenvironment (TME), as pro-tumor and anti-tumor functions have been ascribed to the related protein IL-17A has.
+IL-17F may also be involved in tumorigenesis and associated with the tumor microenvironment (TME), as pro-tumor and anti-tumor functions have been ascribed to the related protein IL-17A.
 However, a role for IL-17F in tumor development has not been well described.